AtB-AS/mittatb-app/README.md

 Scripts for developing for and building the app do not support Windows natively.
 Expect to run into issues when using Windows.

 Using `Git Bash` and `WSL` it _is possible_ to work around these issues.
-These steps are described in the setup with the `🪟 Windows users` tag.
+These steps are tagged in the setup with the `🪟 Windows users` tag.

 ### Common errors